sunshard-team/prism-nomad/README.md

    - `init`: Create a new project.
    - `deploy`: Deploy a configuration to a remote cluster.
+      - `tls`: Parameters required to configure TLS on the HTTP client used to communicate with Nomad.

    For more details on each command and their usage, run `prism [command] --help`.